CBS crisis comes to a head as Moonves and Redstone fight for network's future

 CBS, led by Les Moonves, is trying to wrest power away from Shari Redstone, the controlling shareholder of the company.

-The CBS board is scheduled to hold a special meeting Thursday afternoon and vote on a dividend that would dilute Redstone's voting stake.
+The CBS board is holding a special meeting Thursday afternoon to vote on a dividend that would dilute Redstone's voting stake.

-But first a judge in Delaware Chancery Court has to weigh in.
+But a judge in Delaware Chancery Court sided with Redstone late Thursday morning by ruling against CBS's request for a temporary restraining order.

-Members of the CBS board filed a lawsuit against Redstone and her holding company, National Amusements, on Monday.
-The board members said they were seeking a temporary restraining order to stop Redstone "from interfering" in Thursday's vote.
+Redstone could move to oust Moonves and replace the CBS board members who rebelled.
+But that's just speculation for now.

 In the suit, the five board members said they "unanimously believe that the CBS Board has a fiduciary duty to act now to protect all stockholders and prevent Ms. Redstone from further breaches of her fiduciary duties."

-"I have never seen anything quite like what transpired here, in terms of moving parts before a TRO hearing," Bouchard said.
+The board sought a temporary restraining order to stop Redstone "from interfering" in the vote.

-Bouchard seemed to be referencing Redstone's last-minute move to throw a wrench in the CBS plan.
-Shortly before Wednesday's hearing, she changed the CBS bylaws to require a supermajority vote on matters like this.
+On Wednesday, Redstone responded by changing the CBS bylaws to require a supermajority vote on the matter.

-If a supermajority vote is required, the dividend proposal would almost certainly fall short.
+If a supermajority vote is required, the dividend proposal will almost certainly fall short.

+CBS had hoped judge Andre Bouchard would nullify the change to the bylaws and grant a temporary restraining order.
+But he sided with National Amusements on Thursday morning.

 It's hard to see the two sides coming to a compromise.
 Either CBS will win, and Moonves will gain more autonomy over the company he has led for 20 years, or Redstone will win, and Moonves will be replaced.